Helen Flanagan: Personal life

-In 2016 Flanagan revealed that she has been diagnosed with both Attention deficit hyperactivity disorder (ADHD) and bipolar disorder.
+In 2016, Flanagan announced that she has been diagnosed with both attention deficit hyperactivity disorder (ADHD) and bipolar disorder.
 In 2024, she revealed that she had suffered a psychotic episode due to a reaction to ADHD medication.
+Additionally, she has previously opened up about her struggles with premenstrual dysphoric disorder.

-Flanagan became engaged to Bristol Rovers winger Scott Sinclair on 31 May 2018.
+Flanagan became engaged to footballer, Scott Sinclair on 31 May 2018.
 They have two daughters, and a son.
 In October 2022, the media reported that Flanagan's relationship with Sinclair had ended after 13 years.